jqueryscript/ChatGPT-Resources/README.md

 - [Quest](https://github.com/farrael004/Quest) - This is a web app that integrates GPT-3 with google searches.
 - [chatgpt-clone](https://github.com/afizs/chatgpt-clone) - Build Your own ChatGPT with OpenAI API and Streamlit.
 - [ChatGPT-macOS](https://github.com/sourcelocation/ChatGPT-macOS) - Interact with ChatGPT from your macOS Menu Bar.
+- [AskAI](https://github.com/bodhichristian/AskAI) - AskAI provides an approachable, native to iOS experience for interfacing with ChatGPT, and saving chats for later.
+It's written with almost entirely SwiftUI, and uses MVVM architecture.
+Chat engine images generated with Midjourney.
+- [chatgpt-resume-builder](https://github.com/ofikodar/chatgpt-resume-builder) - A Resume Builder with OpenAI ChatGPT
+- [ChatGPT-Flutter-AIChatBot](https://github.com/iampawan/ChatGPT-Flutter-AIChatBot) - A Chatbot chat app built using the Flutter framework and OpenAI's GPT-3 language model.

 ## CLI